Climate of Istanbul: Northern hills and valleys

 Belgrad Forest in Bahçeköy, consisting of mixed oak and beech, is the wettest place in Istanbul.

 The northern third of Istanbul is the wettest part of the city.
 It is considered borderline humid subtropical (Cfa/Cf) and oceanic (Cfb/Do), though the oceanic zone is rapidly shrinking, and the driest parts of the region in and around Kilyos can be considered on the wet fringes of a Mediterranean (Csa/Cs) climate.
-Bohn characterizes the climate as a "moist-temperate (...) by mostly north and northeastern winds by the Black Sea; [with] frequent formation of thew [sic] and mists in summer."
+Bohn characterizes the climate as "moist-temperate (...) by mostly north and northeastern winds by the Black Sea; [with] frequent formation of thew [sic] and mists in summer."

 Summer averages are generally around 21-23 C, with locales closer to the coast experiencing very narrow diurnal temperature ranges.
 Winter averages depend on proximity to the coast; inland parts of the region have averages around 4 C while coastal regions see winter temperatures close to the rest of the city.
 Accordingly, USDA hardiness zones are equally variable, from 9a around the coast to 8a in some inland valleys.

 Precipitation is variable, with averages ranging from 800 mm to 1200 mm, depending on location.
 Rainy days, more plentiful than the rest of the city, show the usual east–west gradient; with Şile getting up to 15 days more precipitation than Bahçeköy.
 Also notable is the sheer frequency of precipitation in some areas, as Şile averages above 20 days of precipitation in December.

 Snowfall is plentiful due to proximity to the Black Sea coast, although along the coast the snowy season is shorter, with only around 1 day of snow in March.

 Sunshine data in this region is relatively scarce, but the station in Kilyos averages around 1800 hours of sunshine, making it the cloudiest recorded area of Istanbul.